yuceelege/zoom-bot/README.md

 In the **tools.py** file line 53, you see that the fullscreen method is a little bit primitive.
 You may need to change the value 170 according to your screen resolution; however, I am working on that and will fix soon.
 Also this is still the BETA version; therefore, I hope for your tolerance. <br/>

+## WARNING
+Don't delete the Zoom.lnk file, shortcut of the Zoom.exe is necessary for the program.

 Other than that, Enjoy :)